yWorks/yfiles-for-html-demos/demos/showcase/logicgates/README.md

 - Drag nodes from the palette and connect them with edges.
 - Create a new edge: this highlights the possible end ports with green color.
 - Hover over a node to see available input (reddish color) and output (bluish color) ports
-- Re-assign a connection by dragging the endpoint of the edge.
+- Reassign a connection by selecting the edge and dragging its endpoint.
 - The ports remain unchanged when applying the selected layout algorithm.